 Stewardship: Stewardship conservation responsibilities include the collaborative management of conserved properties from a landscape scale perspective that respects the integrity of the entire ecosystem.

-The Great Bay Partnership includes state and regional private non-profit conservation organizations and land trusts, federal and state public agencies, and municipalities.
+The Partnership includes Principal and Associate Partners representing state and regional private non-profit conservation organizations and land trusts, federal and state public agencies, and 42 New Hampshire municipalities in the coastal watershed.
+The Partnership offers an opportunity for organizations to share information and resources, and identify, evaluate and complete collaborative projects.

 - Ducks Unlimited, Inc.